-This unique program provides participants advanced training on a wide range of issues such as:
+This unique program provides students with advanced training on issues such as:

 Requirements for the M.A. degree include credit hour requirements, core course requirements, and a six-hour written Qualifying Exam.

 A candidate for the M.A. degree is required to complete 27 hours of graduate credit, including seven core courses (ANTH 439, ANTH 459, ANTH 511, ANTH 462, ANTH 480, ANTH 481, INTH 401) and an approved statistics course (3 hours).